-The Mitsubishi grant will enable NatureServe Canada to mobilize the scientific knowledge and information assets of their member conservation data centres across Canada and contribute to the Global Freshwater Biodiversity Assessment.
+The Mitsubishi grant will enable NatureServe to mobilize the scientific knowledge and information assets of their member programs in order to contribute to the Global Freshwater Biodiversity Assessment.
 By refreshing the baseline understanding of Canadian freshwater biodiversity, the project will help assess the vulnerability of these ecosystems and provide essential scientific guidance to inform sustainable resource use and biodiversity conservation.

 The partners expect to catalog the distribution, threats, extinction risks, and other scientific knowledge for nearly 1,300 species, including: